What is Alternate History?

 If a volume was recently published in a country other than where you live (or even in the one where you live), check one of the on-line mail-order bookstores such as Amazon.com, Amazon UK, Amazon France, etc., especially one which is based in the same country as the book's publisher.
-Uchronia is an Amazon.com associate, so you will find links for many US publications in this database leading to the corresponding entries in Amazon.com's catalog.
+Uchronia is an Amazon.com associate, so you will find links to that website permeating this database and leading to the corresponding entries in Amazon.com's catalog.
 (Yes, Uchronia receives a commission if you click an Amazon link and buy a book.
 We thank you for that.)

 Public libraries, particularly larger ones, are a good place to find books published in hardback.
 If you live in a big city whose library has many branches, you'll likely have better luck at the central or main branch.
 Of course, you can always see whether it is possible to have items transferred to your local branch.
 If you do not live in a large city, check to see if your local library participates in a regional interlibrary loan system.

 Keep your eyes open whenever you might be anywhere that books are sold.
-I've picked up a couple dozen alternate history paperbacks from New York City street vendors, including several 1960s science fiction paperback first editions.
+I've picked up a couple dozen alternate history paperbacks from New York City street vendors, including numerous 1960s and 1970s science fiction paperback editions.

-Additionally, significant amounts of information have been extracted from:
+Additionally, significant amounts of information were extracted from:

-- Locus: The Newspaper of the Science Fiction Field (ed.
-Charles N. Brown).
++ Locus: The Newspaper of the Science Fiction Field (ed.
+Charles N. Brown et al.).

-Libraries which proved extremely useful during research for this bibliography include the Fondren Library of Rice University, the Houston Public Library, and the New York Public Library (both its branch lending libraries and the General Research Division at the famous Schwarzman Building on Fifth Ave..
+Libraries that were extremely useful during research for this bibliography were the Fondren Library of Rice University, the Houston Public Library, and the New York Public Library, both its branch lending libraries and the General Research Division at the famous Schwarzman Building on Fifth Ave..